 - sets the international standard on how to test release forces through

 - sets the standard on many more important safety relevant parts of QR systems like

 - percentage of signal color

 - strength of material

-- for quick-release systems on kite bars is tested at two independent, certified testing facilities worldwide:
+- quick-release systems on kite bars are tested at this independent, certified testing facility:

 - Fraunhofer Institute in Rostock/Germany

-- Those two institutes are qualified to issue an official certificate stating the conformity of a product with the ISO standard 21853.
+- This institute is qualified to issue an official certificate stating the conformity of a product with the ISO standard 21853:2020.

 Important information for consumers and manufacturers